dmbarbour/glas/docs/GlasDesign.md

 Defined functions have a clear boundary and a tree-like structure, with a private root node for intermediate computations, and a public node for all input and output parameters.
 When applied, the function subgraph is copied, then the public node of the copy is unified with the applicand.
 Unification enables further evaluation.

-## Glas Syntax

-The textual syntax for Glas takes advantage of the graph's tree-like structure.

-Glas syntax takes advantage of the tree-like structure and labeled edges.
-We initially define a labeled tree structure, then use relative-path references within the tree for unification or application.

-However, I'm still selecting a syntax for representing this tree.

-Option A.

-        :m !glas.multiply
-           :arg1 6
-           :arg2 7
-        :c !glas.equal
-           :arg1 m.result
-           :arg2 40

-## Glas Structure and Evaluation Basics

-A Glas program is represented by a structured, directed graph with labeled edges.
-Evaluation proceeds by two primary rewrite rules: application and unification.

-Normally, we'll apply only  source code for each application.
-However, assuming there is no conflict, multiple functions may be applied to a node.

-Unification is the basis for dataflow.
-Unification merges two nodes.
-In the trivial case, we could unify the `result` of multiplying two numbers with the `arg` of another operation.
-In the more general case, we can unify inner graph nodes.
-Unification will implicitly propagate based on matching labels, allowing bi-directional dataflows.

-Glas modules and programs are essentially user-defined functions.
-When applied, the function body is logically copied, then the designated 'public' node is unified with the applicand.
-User-defined functions also have a private node, providing a scratch space for intermediate computations.

-## Glas Syntax

-Under normal circumstances, we'll designate a 'variable' node for each application:

-        m !multiply
-        m.arg1 = 6
-        m.arg2 = 7

-## Single-Assignment Semantics

-Functions are pure, so application is logically idempotent.
-However, Glas will enforce a single-assignment semantics for terminal graph nodes.
-It is a type error for a program to write `result` twice, even with the same value.

-For inner nodes, unification will implicitly propagate based on matching labels.
-This allows for flexible dataflow patterns.
-For example, we can model a request-response list, where the writer adds new requests to the end of the list then waits for responses.

- Importantly, unification is symmetric.
-If we unify the result of a multiplication with another node, we can infer direction based on the associated applications.
-But, in general, we

- with another node, we know the

-For example, if we unify the `result` from a multiply with an argument to a comparison function, then we'll represent a dataflow between multiply and comparison.
-Unification is symmetric and does not specify where the data comes from, so

-Unification of internal graph nodes will implicitly propagate based on matching labels, allowing partial structures to be shared.

-Unification is symmetric and idempotent.
-Importantly, by unifying inner graph nodes, we can represent bi-directional dataflows.

-A user-defined function is represented

- a bounded subgraph with a public node.
-When applied, the function is logically copied into the current graph, and the public node is unified with the applicand.
-A Glas module or program is ultimately a user-defined function, albeit with a suitable type.

- with a private root and a public node designated by a special edge.
-When applied, the public node is unified with the

- Logically, unification is symmetric and idempotent.
-However, the Glas type system will enforce single-assignment semantics for types such as numbers, so

-Application is monotonic: the edges `arg1` and `arg2` are not erased or replaced.

-A function can only be applied to a node.

-Application is represented by special edge from a node to another node representing a function.

-We apply a function to another node.

-A Glas function is represented by a bounded subgraph, with a unique edge from

-A function is a bounded subgraph

-A funct

-Application is specified by a special edge from a node to another node designating the applied function.

-The graph is struc

-The program graph has labeled, directed edges

-There are only two rewrite rules: application and unification.

-A Glas program is a represented by a structured, directed graph with labeled edges.

-This graph has a clear 'root' node, which can be uniquely identified by a special edge from the root node to the public node.

-There is a special edge that designates the public node and private root node.

- are pure functions.

-modules and programs are pure functions.

 Glas programs modules represent functions.